Yes, usually titles in works of fiction are capitalized. It helps make them stand out and gives them a distinct look.

 Yes, usually 'Fiction' is capitalized when it starts a sentence or is used as a title.

-Yes, it should.
-'Science Fiction' is typically capitalized when used as a genre name or in a title.
+Yes, 'Science Fiction' is typically capitalized as it refers to a specific genre.